overture-stack/website/markdown/documentation/arranger/installation/configuration/project.md

 # Configure Project Metadata

-For details on how to configure the project metadatal, see the relevant sections in the [User Guide](/documentation/arranger/user-guide):
+For details on how to configure the project metadata, see the relevant sections in the [User Guide](/documentation/arranger/user-guide):

 * [Configuring Extended Field Properties](/documentation/arranger/user-guide#configuring-extended-field-properties)
 * [Configuring the Facet Panel](/documentation/arranger/user-guide#configuring-the-facet-panel)